Daniel J. Nevrivy, Ph.D.

 Dr. Nevrivy also maintains an active pro bono practice representing disabled U.S. veterans in their IP matters who are graduates of the Entrepreneurship Boot Camp (EBV) program run by Syracuse University.

-Before becoming a lawyer, he conducted scientific research in the fields of molecular and cellular biology and molecular pharmacology and has authored several research articles in the fields of cancer, cell biology and transcriptional activation and repression.
+He conducted scientific research in the fields of molecular and cellular biology and molecular pharmacology and has authored several research articles in the fields of cancer, cell biology and transcriptional activation and repression.

 Some of his recent speaking engagements, honors, and publications include: